Social Justice Projects

 Service Projects of the Social Justice Steering Committee:

 - Sharing of Sustenance Sunday (second Sunday of the month) – The Fellowship collects and delivers non-perishable food, toiletries, and money to the Food Pantry of Indian River County located downtown in Vero Beach on 15th Avenue.
-So far in 2018 the congregation has donated 693 pounds of food in addition to cash contributions.
+In 2018 the congregation donated about 800 pounds of food in addition to cash contributions of $3,100.
 Thanks to all of you who help relieve hunger in our county!

 How can you help?
 Donate non-perishable food, toiletries, or money.
 Cereal, canned fruit, and baby food are particularly needed.
 (On other Sundays of the month, donate cash to the SUnday FUnd which supports five local charitable organizations.)
 For more information, contact the church office (772-778-5880).